ZDRAVKA TODOROVA

 EC 7240 Development of Economic Thought

-1. Social Class, Race, and Higher Education Paths and Outcomes in Ohio (graduate, Summer 2019)
+2. Social Class, Race, and Higher Education Paths and Outcomes in Ohio (graduate, Sum 2019)

-2. “The Gender Gap in Patents”, Master of Humanities thesis, WSU, completed May 2019; Reader
+3. “The Gender Gap in Patents”, Master of Humanities Thesis, WSU, completed May 2019; Reader

 Proudly powered by Weebly